Where are you based and what areas do you cover?

 Are you a Government agency or a private business?

 We are a private limited company.
 Our High Court Enforcement Officers are authorised by the Ministry of Justice.

 Are you a member of any industry associations?

 Yes, we are members of the High Court Enforcement Officers Association (HCEOA).
-Two or our authorised officers, Peter Watt and Chris Badger, are board directors of the HCEOA.
+One of our authorised officers, David Asker, is a board director of the HCEOA.